Coupled-Layer Construction of Quantum Product Codes

 Our focus here was to develop a fundamental understanding of the product construction.
 Indeed, we have demonstrated its versatility to reproduce a large class of CSS codes.
 However, tensor and balanced product codes cannot produce codes that are not CSS, or certain fracton codes such as the X-cube~\cite{vijay2016fracton} or XYZ product code~\cite{2022Quant...6..766L}.
 To that end, we will explore generalizations of coupled-layer construction beyond product codes in a future work, which can potentially give new families of good qLDPC codes, as well as new topological phases.

 We have also pointed out a deep connection between product code and concatenated codes, where the product code gauges the logical instead of enforces the logical of the outer code as large-weight stabilizers.
 Nevertheless, large-weight stabilizers in itself is not necessarily an obstruction to fault-tolerance~\cite{Concatenatesavequbits}.
-To that end, it would be fruitful to use insights from one to construct variants of the other, for example, a balanced version of concatenated codes, or using generalized concatenated codes~\cite{grassl2009generalized} to construct new types of product codes.
+To that end, it would be fruitful to use insights from one to construct variants of the other, such as using generalized concatenated codes~\cite{grassl2009generalized} to construct new types of product codes, such as the balanced and subsystem concatenated codse~\cite{supp}.

-On the condensed matter side, coupling chiral or non-Abelian phases has been performed to construct chiral and non-Abelian fracton phases~\cite{HybridFractonone,HybridFractontwo,designer,Williamson21,SullivanPlanarpstring}.
+On the condensed matter side, coupling chiral or non-Abelian phases has been performed to construct chiral and non-Abelian fracton phases~\cite{HybridFractonone,HybridFractontwo,designer,Williamson21,SullivanPlanarpstring,Fuji19,Fuji23}.
 It would thus be interesting to couple chiral or non-Abelian phases together using the checks of qLDPC codes to construct new chiral and non-Abelian qLDPC phases that go beyond stabilizer codes \cite{christos2026non,mcdonough2026calderbank}.

 \textit{Acknowledgments}--- We thank Jin Ming Koh, Mincheol Park, and Zijian Song for useful discussions.
 This work was supported by the U.S. National Science Foundation (NSF) under Award No. PHY 2310614.